SCHOLARSHIP INFORMATION

 The Ensman/Oliver EEA Dependent Scholarships are awarded to dependents of EEA members in good standing.
 Scholarships are awarded to those who have shown academic excellence, involvement in school community, financial need, and written communications.

-(16) SIXTEEN SCHOLARSHIPS IN THE AMOUNT OF $500.00 WILL BE AWARDED TO DEPENDENTS OF EEA MEMBERS IN GOOD STANDING IN 2023.
+(15) FIFTEEN SCHOLARSHIPS IN THE AMOUNT OF $500.00 WILL BE AWARDED TO DEPENDENTS OF EEA MEMBERS IN GOOD STANDING IN 2024.

 Fred Ensman (1942-1989) was an Educator and leader in the Evergreen Education Association who was instrumental in the sucess of the 1973 strike.
 He taught at Wy'east, Cascade and Covington Middle Schools.